theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 	* Create QRT (Tokens)
 	* Send QRT's

-> You will need a working installation of QRL in order to use the CLI.
-Follow the guide to setup a [QRL node](#FIXME) first.
+> It is recommended that you have a local working installation of QRL in order to use the CLI.
+It's also possible to connect to a remote node that has allowed external connections.
+Use the `--host {REMOTE_IP_ADDRESS}` flag on the CLI to connect.
 {: .info}

+Follow the guide to setup a [QRL node](/node/QRLnode) if you haven't already.
+This is much more secure, and reliable way to interact with the QRL network.

 ## Create a Wallet